uswds/uswds-proposals/README.md

 ## Suggesting a new component

 Anyone can suggest a new USWDS component.
-If you have a new component idea, get a conversation started with a GitHub discussion.
+If you have a new component idea, get a conversation started with a [GitHub discussion]([url](https://github.com/uswds/uswds/discussions/categories/component-proposals)).
 The USWDS team uses the information from these new component discussions to create formal component proposals.

 1. First, review the component proposals category in GitHub discussions to see if anyone has already suggested the component.
   If the component has been suggested, you can share ideas and add information or context to the discussion, or just express your interest.
-1. If a discussion doesn’t exist, create a new component discussion.
+1. If a discussion doesn’t exist, [create a new component discussion]([url](https://github.com/uswds/uswds/discussions/categories/component-proposals)).
   This discussion is the place to discuss the merits of the new component, in collaboration with the community and the USWDS team.
   What makes a good case for a USWDS component?
   We've outlined the criteria in our [USWDS proposal template](https://github.com/uswds/uswds-proposals/tree/main/proposals/_proposal-template.md).